Hatsune Miku: Project Diva: Games

-Project DIVA
+Project Diva

-Hatsune Miku: Project DIVA
+Hatsune Miku: Project Diva

-Hatsune Miku: Project DIVA is the first game in the Project DIVA series, first released on July 2, 2009 for the PlayStation Portable handheld.
+Hatsune Miku: Project Diva is the first game in the Project Diva series, first released on July 2, 2009 for the PlayStation Portable handheld.
 The game was later playable on the PlayStation 3 using software known as Dreamy Theater, which allowed connectivity between the PSP and the PS3.

-Hatsune Miku: Project DIVA Arcade
+Hatsune Miku: Project Diva Arcade

-Hatsune Miku: Project DIVA Arcade is an arcade game in the Project DIVA series, and featured many new exclusive features.
-An updated port of the original Project DIVA game, the Arcade version featured many new songs from the unreleased Project DIVA 2nd, along with updated high definition visuals akin to the Dreamy Theater version of the first game.
-A sequel titled Project DIVA Arcade Future Tone was announced on May 22, 2013, and later released on November 21, 2013.
-The game was ported to the PlayStation 4 in 2016 (2017 in America) under the name Hatsune Miku: Project DIVA Future Tone.
+Hatsune Miku: Project Diva Arcade is an arcade game in the Project Diva series, and featured many new exclusive features.
+An updated port of the original Project Diva game, the Arcade version featured many new songs from the unreleased Project Diva 2nd, along with updated high definition visuals akin to the Dreamy Theater version of the first game.
+A sequel titled Project Diva Arcade Future Tone was announced on May 22, 2013, and later released on November 21, 2013.
+The game was ported to the PlayStation 4 in 2016 (2017 in America) under the name Hatsune Miku: Project Diva Future Tone.

-Hatsune Miku: Project DIVA 2nd
+Hatsune Miku: Project Diva 2nd

-Hatsune Miku: Project DIVA 2nd is the sequel to Project DIVA and was released on July 29, 2010 for the PlayStation Portable handheld, almost exactly one year after the first game.
+Hatsune Miku: Project Diva 2nd is the sequel to Project Diva and was released on July 29, 2010 for the PlayStation Portable handheld, almost exactly one year after the first game.
+The game introduced new features including a new difficulty, duet songs and Diva Room, while main gameplay largely remained unchanged.
 Similar to the first game, Dreamy Theater 2nd was also released, allowing players to play the game on the PlayStation 3 with high definition visuals.
 This second instalment of Dreamy Theater introduced stereoscopic 3D for the first time in the series.
-The game introduced new features including a new difficulty, duet songs and DIVA Room, while main gameplay largely remained unchanged.